rikosintie/Haas_Data_collect/README.md

 **Windows 10 and Windows 11**

-If you haven't done any Python development on your Windows machine it doesn't have Python or Git installed.
+If you haven't done any Python development on your Windows machine, it won't have Python or Git installed.
 Python is the language the scripts are written in and Git is the industry standard version control system for NetDevOps.
 Follow the instructions below to install both packages.

 Installing Python on Windows is simple.

 **NOTE: Select "Install for all users" during the installation.
 If you don't select the all users option, only the user account that did the installation will have access.**

 - click the start menu
-- Type microsoft store and press enter
+- Type Microsoft Store and press Enter
-- search for python 3.12
+- search for Python 3.12
 - Click on the Free button
 - click on Get

-One advantage of installing Python on Windows is the installer installs Python, pip and the Python Virtual environment venv.
+One advantage of installing Python on Windows is that the installer installs Python, pip, and the Python Virtual Environment venv.
 You can use where python from cmd.exe to verify that Python is installed.

 `where python`
 C:\Users\mhubbard\AppData\Local\Microsoft\WindowsApps\python.exe